limatix/databrowse/README.md

 to TRI Austin.

 Approved for public release by TRI Austin: distribution unlimited;
-01 June 2018; by Carl W. Magnuson (NDE Division Director).
+02 August 2018; by Carl W. Magnuson (NDE Division Director).

 ## CEFDatabrowse Install Instructions ##
 Dependencies are platform specific and can be found in [requirements](https://github.com/limatix/databrowse/blob/master/requirements).